*South Pas Back Then

 Field Trips

-The two most memorable field trips in elementary school were the dairy and Helms Bakery.
+The two most memorable field trips in elementary school were the Dairy and Helms Bakery.
 Both field trips had different but incredible smells.

 The dairy field trip centered around the machinery used to milk cows.
 At the end of the dairy tour, we were offered a carton of regular or chocolate milk.
 You can guess who drank what.